Christmas traditions around the world

 4. KFC, Japan

 Japan is a novice when it comes to Christmas.
-Apart from the traditions concerning gifts and string lights, Japan has decided to create its own tradition… somewhat strange: “Kurisumasu ni wa Kentakkii!” which means “Kentucky for Christmas”.
+Aside from traditions concerning gifts and string lights, Japan has decided to create its own tradition… somewhat strange: “Kurisumasu ni wa Kentakkii!” which means “Kentucky for Christmas”

 This tradition comes from a group ofexpatriates in Japan who wanted to eat turkey for the holidays and couldn’t find any anywhere, so they turned to KFC.